POST-SURGICAL INSTRUCTIONS FOR PERIODONTAL/ORAL SURGERY

 - All intake of alcohol should be avoided while on prescribed antibiotics or pain medications.

 - Your dentist will decide when dentures or partial dentures may be worn after the surgery.
-They must be worn with caution, as pressure can negatively affect the surgical site.
+They must be worn with caution, as the pressure can negatively affect the surgical site.